-- Unqualified accounts each year. - A balanced three year budget agreed annually. - A robust ten year capital programme. - A five year housing investment programme, secured and maintained. - Collection income due to the Council is maximised. - Appropriate levels of general and earmarked balances are maintained and contingencies to protect Council services and future risks are in place. - Maximisation of returns from Council investments. - Minimisation of the impact of fraud and corruption on Council business.
+- Unqualified accounts each year. - A balanced three year budget agreed annually. - A robust ten year capital programme. - A five year housing investment programme, secured and maintained. - Maximisation of the collection income due to the council. - Maintenance of appropriate levels of general and earmarked balances and contingencies to protect council services and assist in mitigating future risks. - Maximisation of returns from council investments, within a prudent framework. - Minimisation of the impact of fraud and corruption on council business.